 The instructor explained the purpose of the course to each student, described the types of information to be collected, and how this information would be used to improve the quality of our undergraduate programs.
-The instructor also informed each student that the interviews were confidential, the information would be reported in a way that he/she could not be identified, and that she/he could opt out of the interview or stop the interview at any time.
-All students participated.
+The instructor also informed each student that the feedback was confidential, the information would be reported in a way that he/she could not be identified.
+Each student was given an anonymous questionnaire to complete (questions are listed below).
+After the individual questionnaires were completed, the students were put into groups of three people, and each group was asked to provide additional information